 She holds a B.A. from Cornell University and an MBA from Columbia University.

-Sarah D. Persily, Senior Program Officer
+Sarah D. Persily, Program Director

 Ms. Persily’s experience includes philanthropy, development, and law.
 She has worked for Tiger Foundation, Pro Bono Partnership, IBM, Proskauer, and The New York Public Library.